Jip-Hop/espeak/README.md

 # espeak
-A fork of eeejay eSpeak with a working demo for use in the browser
+A fork of eeejay eSpeak with a working demo for use in the browser, including Safari on iOS9